THE LIVING HISTORY VILLAGE

 Antrim and Down in '79 by Dr Madden

-The delay in the rebel attack had allowed General Nugent to gain information from informants and at daylight Nugent alerted Seddon, who commanded
+The delay in the rebel attack had allowed General Nugent to gain information from informants and at daylight Nugent alerted Seddon, who commanded the

-Despite his theoretical overwhelming superiority in numbers, McCracken waited far too long before entering Antrim through the Scotch Quarter and the
+Despite his theoretical overwhelming superiority in numbers, McCracken waited far too long before entering Antrim through the Scotch Quarter and

-engaged with the military forces.
+rebels actually engaged with the military forces.

-The garrison formed themselves in a strong defensive position at the base of the demesne wall of Antrim Castle, with artillery to the front and cavalry
+The garrison formed themselves in a strong defensive position at the base of the demesne wall of Antrim Castle, with artillery to the front and

-22nd Dragoons, had obtained permission to move ahead of the main relief column heading for Antrim and had entered the town by the Massereene Bridge.
+of the 22nd Dragoons, had obtained permission to move ahead of the main relief column heading for Antrim and had entered the town by the Massereene Bridge.

 The main rebel attack took place at about 3pm when the first rank of attackers was met by cannon fire which caused them to withdraw.
 This encouraged